 Upgrade ConfigMgr 2007 clients to 2012.

 Any SCCM 2007/Adaptiva client added to the collection created in the previous section will immediately run the workflow, be removed from the SCCM 2007 Adaptiva server, and start reporting to the new Adaptiva server.
-It is recommended that you deploy the SCCM 2012 client to redirected clients shortly after or as part of this process.
-The SCCM 2012 client can be deployed using standard methods, or via an Adaptiva Content Push policy which would automate the process end-to-end.
+It is recommended that you deploy the SCCM 2012 client to redirect clients shortly after or as part of this process.
+The SCCM 2012 client can be deployed using standard methods or via an Adaptiva Content Push policy to automate the process end-to-end.
 The following diagram illustrates the process:

-More details about adaptive specific documentation is available with Adaptive Support.
-More Details on Checklist on SCCM 2007 to SCCM 2012 migration via TechNet :-
+More details about adaptive-specific documentation are available with Adaptive Support.
+More Details on Checklist on SCCM 2007 to SCCM 2012 migration via TechNet:-

 - Administrator Checklist for Migration Planning